Aquinnos/mood-tracker/README.md

 ## 🏆 Hackathon

-This project was created for the [Your Hackathon Name](https://www.codecircuit.ai/) 🚀
+This project was created for the [CodeCircuit](https://www.codecircuit.ai/) 🚀

 ## 📄 License